Discrete Heat Kernels on Simplicial Complexes and Its Application to Functional Brain Networks: Methods

 \subsection{Representation of k-cycles}

 The spectral decomposition of the k-th Hodge Laplacian $\calL_k$ is given by \bse \calL_k \U_k = \U_k \bL_k \ese where $\bL$ is a diagonal matrix with the diagonal entries been the eigenvalues of $\calK_k$ with corresponding eigenvectors been the columns of the matrix $\U_k$.
 The Betti number $\beta_k$ can now be obtained as the multiplicity of the zero eigenvalues associated with the decomposition.
 In the special case of $k = 1$, it has been shown that, the $m$-th 1-cycle can be written as a linear combination of edges and the vectors of $\U_1$ corresponding to the zero eigenvalues.
-A straightforward generalization of this result for any arbitrary $k$ can be constructed. \\ We can characterize the $k$-cycles as a linear combination of the vectors in $\U_k$ corresponding to the zero eigenvalues.
+A straightforward generalization of this result for any arbitrary $k$ can be constructed.

+We can characterize the $k$-cycles as a linear combination of the vectors in $\U_k$ corresponding to the zero eigenvalues.
 Each eigenvector corresponding to the zero eigenvalue represents $k$-cycles.
-Then the $m$-th $k$-cycle is given by \bq \calC^m = \sum_{\sigma_k \in \calK_k} u_{0}(k) \sigma_k \eq where $\sigma_k$ is a $k$-simplex with the corresponding $k$-th entry in $\U_k$, and $u_{0}(k)$ is an eigenvector (a column of $\U_k$) corresponding to a zero eigenvalue.\\
+Then the $m$-th $k$-cycle is given by \bq \calC^m = \sum_{\sigma_k \in \calK_k} u_{0}(k) \sigma_k \eq where $\sigma_k$ is a $k$-simplex with the corresponding $k$-th entry in $\U_k$, and $u_{0}(k)$ is an eigenvector (a column of $\U_k$) corresponding to a zero eigenvalue.

 Similar to the realization in \cite{anand2021hodge}, even k-simplices that do not form part of the k-cycle are considered in (\ref{eqn:k-cyles-all}).
 The way to solve this problem for the special case of $k = 1$ is to sequentially construct the 1-cycles drawing from the theory of spanning trees \cite{anand2021hodge, busaryev2012annotating}.
 This approach is not feasible for the case where $k > 1$.
-But we can have an analogous construction that retains the core property that the entries of the eigenvectors will be zero for k-simplices that are not part of the cycle.\\
+But we can have an analogous construction that retains the core property that the entries of the eigenvectors will be zero for k-simplices that are not part of the cycle.